Skip to main content

 Generate test cases

 After TrueTest has identified the flows from user interaction, you can decided which flows are relevant to generate test cases.
-In the Flow section, select the desired flow and click Generate Test Cases.
+In the Flow section, select the flow and click Generate Test Cases.

 Once the test case generation has finished, you can revisit the flow and click View test case to view its details.